A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-We can compute the spawn overhead by dividing $\work$ with the corresponding $\serial$.
-Like in Cilk Plus, with appropriate coarsening, \NUMAWS retains high work efficiency.
-The fact is, \NUMAWS does not incur any additional overhead on the work term to achieve NUMA awareness.
-Also, observe the parallel execution time on $32$ cores. \NUMAWS was able to achieve better scalability compared to Cilk Plus.
+We first provide the overview of our results. \figref{overview} shows the $\serial$, $\work$, and $T_{32}$ executing on Cilk Plus and on \NUMAWS.
+As expected, the $\work$ for all benchmarks are similar for the two platforms, since the code are similar with the exception of linking with different scheduler.
+We compute the spawn overhead by dividing $\work$ with the corresponding $\serial$ (shown in parentheses under $T_1$).
+Like in Cilk Plus, with appropriate coarsening, \NUMAWS retains high work efficiency. \NUMAWS does not incur any additional overhead on the work term to achieve NUMA awareness.
+For $T_{32}$, \NUMAWS was able to achieve better scalability compared to Cilk Plus for most benchmarks (shown in parentheses under $T_{32}$).

+Both \code{matmul} and \code{strassen} benefit from the data layout transformation (i.e., comparing with the \code{-z} version).
+The blocked Z layout helps when used in matrix multiplications, because the index calculation incurs little additional overhead, and it traverses the matrices in a way that enables the prefetcher.